 What else might help?

-Sleep.
-We now know that some of the hallmark features of Alzheimer’s disease are got rid of by the brain when we sleep.
-Some of the amyloid plaque [the proteins that accumulate around neurons in Alzheimer’s sufferers is got rid of during sleep.
+We now know that beta amyloid which is a hallmark Alzheimer’s disease can be cleared from the brain during sleep.
 So the thinking is that, if you sleep less, you have less time to flush it out.
 If someone reads this in five years’ time they’ll probably say this is highly simplistic thinking, because it’s an emerging field.
 But we do know that sleep is very important.

 The current generation is potentially chronically sleep-deprived.
 Work pressures on people are possibly higher than in times gone by, particularly mental work pressure.
 We sit in an office, not getting that exercise from physical activity as part of our work.